Close

 "Even Fenerbahce fans are impressed when they see it."

 On match days, the cafe fills with loyal fans, as 98% of the village supports Galatasaray.
-No other football matches are shown in the cafe, and Turan admits that when Galatasaray loses, the mood turns gloomy.
+No other matches are shown in the cafe, and Turan admits that when Galatasaray loses, the mood turns gloomy.

 "We don’t feel like doing anything for a whole week," he says.
 "But when Galatasaray wins, tea is on the house for everyone."